carldea/jfx9be/chap11/README.txt

 # Drag and drop an mp3 or wav file onto the surface of the PlayingAudio application
 java -cp mlib/chap11.jar com.jfxbe.PlayingAudio

-# Download a flv or mp4 file on the surface of the PlayingVideo or ClosedCaptionVideo application.
+# Download a flv or mp4 file to be dragged on the surface of the PlayingVideo or
+# ClosedCaptionVideo application.
 # http://www.mediacollege.com/video-gallery/testclips/20051210-w50s.flv
 # http://download.oracle.com/otndocs/products/javafx/oow2010-2.flv
 java -cp mlib/chap11.jar com.jfxbe.PlayingVideo